MPN PATIENTS AND COVID-19

 We at MPNRF have been fielding many questions from the patient community about the Covid-19, or Coronavirus, situation.
-While information is still coming in and what we all know continues to emerge, Dr. Scherber suggested that she could answer for the public some questions she has received from patients in her practice.
-We have included them below along with other resources from trusted health sources.
-The MPN research foundation and us as MPN physicians will continue to monitor and keep you updated as best we can should this change.
-To make sure you receive updates register for our email and newsletter at no charge by clicking here.
+While information is still coming in and what we all know continues to emerge, we have provided a variety of credible resources from trusted sources below.
+The MPN research foundation will continue to monitor and keep you updated as best we can should anything change.
+To receive our updates, register for our monthly email and newsletter by clicking here.

 Am I most susceptible to coronavirus because I have an MPN?